-With Messages, you have the ability to send “Operational” emails that do omit the unsubscribe link and let you contact your constituents whether or not they have unsubscribed.
-Learn more about this type of email in Operational vs. Marketing messages.
+With Messages, you have the ability to send “Administrative” emails that omit the unsubscribe link and let you contact your constituents whether or not they have unsubscribed.
+Learn more about this type of email in Administrative vs. Promotional messages.
 It’s important to deploy these messages with great care, however, because not including an unsubscribe link in a message is a classic sign of a spammer.

 Spam filters and sender reputation monitoring services look for an unsubscribe link as an indicator of legitimacy.
 Emails that don't have an unsubscribe link are very likely to be filtered as spam and never delivered to the intended recipients.
 And if it makes it to the inbox, research shows that emails that do not feature an unsubscribe link have a much greater probability of being reported as spam to an ISP/ESP.
 If someone doesn't want an email, you are far better off if they unsubscribe rather than reporting your email as spam.
 In the US and around the world, sending spam is against the law.